Advantages of Trading Forex with Rockfort Markets

 Forex is dynamic, global, and liquid, holding the crown of the world’s largest market, with a daily turnover predicted in excess of $5.3 trillion dollars.

-Typically, foreign exchange also involves leverage which in some cases can be as high as 1:400, which is very different to trading shares where no leverage is involved and you pay interest on the base currency and receive interest on the terms currency.
+Typically, trading forex CFDs also involves leverage which in some cases can be as high as 1:500, which is very different to trading shares where no leverage is involved and you pay interest on the base currency and receive interest on the quote currency.
 A carry trade is where you hold a foreign currency position that generates positive interest.

 Leverage allows you to trade with more money than they actually have in your trading account.
 For example, if you had 1:100 leverage you could use a $1,000 deposit to control $100,000 worth of currency.
-Using leverage can result in an increase in gains on profitable trades, however, it can also result in increased losses on unprofitable trades.
+Using leverage can result in an increase in gains on profitable trades, however, it significantly increases risk and can result in increased losses on unprofitable trades.

 Buy/sell rates and spread